ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 IANA is asked to add the following entry to the "CoAP Content-Formats" registry within the "CoRE Parameters" registry group.

-Media Type: application/ace-trl+cbor
+Content Type: application/ace-trl+cbor

-Encoding: -
+Content Coding: -

 ID: TBD